 India made public commitments to 'women-led development' during its G20 presidency in 2023, and passed the Women's Reservation Bill in the same year.
 Women's empowerment and gender equality continue to figure prominently in policy discourses.
+The Economic Survey 2023-24 has also lauded the rising women-centric Government initiatives, reflecting an increase in the share of Gender Budget in the total Union Budget 2024-25 (BE) to 6.5 per cent since the introduction of Gender Budget Statement in 2005-06.
 In this context, it remains as important as ever to review the extent to which various policy declarations and goals on gender equality are translated into budgetary commitments.